14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 <br>
 Alfred, of course.
 Gotta stick with the nerds ;)

-## Experiments & Open Source
+## On the edge

-A good way to stay on top of new technologies is to create time for hacks and experiments.
-We did one called [Aeronaut](https://14islands.com/blog/2016/11/04/webvr-with-threejs/) to experiment with WebGL and WebVR.
-Another more useful hack is an app called [vecka.14islands.com](https://14islands.com/blog/2016/12/15/vecka-progressive-web-app/) which we built to try out the latest Progressive Web App technologies which allows websites to feel more like native apps.
+A good way to stay on top of technologies is to create time for hacks and experiments.
+We did an hack called [Aeronaut](https://14islands.com/blog/2016/11/04/webvr-with-threejs/) to experiment with WebGL and WebVR.
+Another more useful hack is an app called [vecka.14islands.com](https://14islands.com/blog/2016/12/15/vecka-progressive-web-app/) which we built to try out the latest [Progressive Web App technologies](https://14islands.com/blog/2016/05/29/progressive-web-apps-catching-up-on-mobile/).

+{% include post-image.html alt="Hacks and experiments" src="/images/blog/2016-12-year-in-review/hack-collage-16-10.jpg" margin="both" ratio="16_10" %}

-We have continued to share open source libraries on our [GitHub page](https://github.com/14islands).
-Our [Codepen](http://codepen.io/14islands) account also received some playful updates.
-On top of all this, we wrote a number of [blog posts](https://14islands.com/blog) and shared countless happenings on our [Instagram](https://www.instagram.com/14islands/), [Facebook](https://www.facebook.com/14islands/) and [Twitter](https://twitter.com/14islands).
+We have continued to share open source libraries on [Github](https://github.com/14islands) and playful [Codepens](http://codepen.io/14islands) this year.
+We wrote a number of [blog posts](https://14islands.com/blog) and shared countless happenings on our [Instagram](https://www.instagram.com/14islands/), [Facebook](https://www.facebook.com/14islands/) and [Twitter](https://twitter.com/14islands).
+We’ve also given talks to share some behind the scenes of our work.

+{% include post-image.html alt="Marco having a talk about animations on the web in Melbourne, Australia" caption="true" src="/images/blog/2016-12-year-in-review/marco-talk-in-australia-16_10.jpg" margin="both" ratio="16_10" %}

 ## Meet our new office

-Up until this point we’ve had the pleasure to share space with Plan8.
+Up until this point we’ve had the pleasure to share space with [Plan8](http://plan8.se/).
 We’ll always remember the good times we had there as we were growing up as a company.
 Now it’s time to step it up a notch.

 Meet the new 14islands Headquarters.
 We are super happy about it.
 It’s a humble and cozy space in the same building as before in the [hipster part of town](https://www.google.se/maps/place/14islands/@59.3173821,18.0536417,17z/data=!3m1!4b1!4m5!3m4!1s0x465f9e8a15555555:0xe1d19c2b5224dcb2!8m2!3d59.3173821!4d18.0558304?hl=en).
 We are currently in the phase of decorating, making coffee and buying toilet paper.
 It’s gonna be great.